 To be eligible for a deferral, a building must meet one of the following qualifications:

-All individuals performing or supervising the Energy Audit and Retro-commissioning studies for inclusion in an Energy Efficiency Report must be either a registered design professional (a Professional Engineer or Registered Architect licensed in the state of New York) with the appropriate qualifications for Energy Audits or Retro-commissioning services, OR they must register with the Department and demonstrate that they have obtained one of the accepted Energy Audit or Commissioning credentials.
+All individuals performing or supervising the Energy Audit and Retro-commissioning studies for inclusion in an Energy Efficiency Report must be either a registered design professional (a Professional Engineer or Registered Architect licensed in the state of New York) with the appropriate qualifications for Energy Audits or Retro-commissioning services.

 |Initial filing (EER/Deferral)||$375.00|